KrivanRaulAdrian/api-blog-posts/README.md

 # php-api-project

-An application that lets the user create posts, categories, and posts categories.
-The application is using the full OOP paradigms.
+An API that lets the user create posts, categories, and posts categories.
+The API is using the full OOP paradigms.
 Also this API is having routes to create, read, update, and delete posts and create, read, update, and delete categories.

 ## App Routes